 Brian J. Bartolini, Ed.D.

-Bartolini is responsible for leading campus-wide assessment programs and regional and specialized accreditation efforts.
-He also provides leadership and support in the areas of campus academic policy, academic support and advisement, academic records, scheduling and registration, enrollment management and retention, sponsored research and programs, and student engagement in learning.
+He is responsible for leading the campus-wide assessment program, regional and specialized accreditation efforts, and Academic Affairs’ continuous improvement program (program review).
+He also provides leadership and support in the areas of campus strategic planning; campus academic policy; academic support and advisement; teaching excellence and student engagement in learning; enrollment services, management, and retention; sponsored research and programs; and institutional research.

 Bartolini earned his bachelor’s degree in psychology and business administration from the University of Notre Dame and a master’s degree in counseling and psychological services from Springfield College.
 He received his doctorate in educational leadership from Johnson & Wales University.
+He also is certified as a Tableau Software Professional and Consultant.
 Prior to working at Providence College, he was academic coordinator and NCAA CHAMPS/Life Skills Coordinator at Southern Illinois University.